 Transportation agents coordinate the movement of freight, mail, baggage, and passengers at airports.

 Transportation agents arrange shipping for cargo on airplanes.
 They accept freight from shippers and complete the paper work for shipment.
-They receive cargo and arrange for the pickup and delivery of freight.
 They use computers and scanners to track and record shipments.